 This post was partially inspired by Chris Brogan's article: Educators - Google Plus Is For You.
 No doubt some of you have already experimented with Google's answer to Facebook and Twitter, at least amongst your friends.
 But according to Chris Brogan, Google Plus has many yet undiscovered potential uses in the classroom as well.

-From a business simulation point of view this is most definitely true.
+From business strategy games' point of view, this is most definitely true.
 With the rise of online distant learning and the increasing need for cross-campus virtual collaboration tools, an array of solutions sprung up that offer a convenient way for educators to boost collaboration in their classes.

 1. Create a Hangout in Google+